 \section{Model and Background}

-In this section, we introduce the method based on BA model to estimate the degree centrality ranking of a node.
-A graph is represented as $G(V,E)$, where $V$ is a set of nodes and $E$ is a set of edges. $n$ is total number of nodes and $m$ is total number of edges in the network.
+In this section, we introduce the method based on the BA model to estimate the degree centrality ranking of a node.
+A graph is represented as $G(V,E)$, where $V$ is a set of nodes, and $E$ is a set of edges. $n$ is the total number of nodes, and $m$ is the total number of edges in the network.
 Minimum, maximum, and average degree of the nodes is represented by $k_{min}$, $k_{max}$, and $d_{avg}$ respectively.
-All these parameters and total number of nodes are calculated using sampling method \cite{dasgupta2014estimating}.
+All these parameters and the total number of nodes are calculated using sampling-based methods \cite{dasgupta2014estimating}.
 Degree centrality of a node $u$ is denoted by $deg(u)$, that represents total number of neighbors of the node.
 Degree centrality ranking of a node $u$ is defined as, $r(u) = \sum_{\forall v \neq u} X_{vu}+1$ , where $X_{vu}$ is indicator random variable whose value is 1 when $deg(v) > deg(u)$ and 0 otherwise.
-Next we discuss the preferential attachment and power law degree distribution proposed by BA model.
+Next, we discuss the preferential attachment and power-law degree distribution proposed by the BA model.